UPPER MONTAGU STREET – MARYLEBONE

 townhouse was converted into five separate flats and has been quite extensively

-flats.
+altered over the last 70 years.
 The building is listed grade II along with Nos.
 14 & 16 Upper

 Montagu Street and lies within the Portman Estate Conservation Area.
-This

 Establishment